-This work toward the masses was the foundation upon which the two meetings Cannon speaks of were held, Cannon was called into ride the crost of the wave of our correct elementary class struggle work that gays us roots and that enabled several other comrades and myself to speak regularly, often daily to large meetings of unemployed workers or Progressive miners.
-Cannon speaks as though his speeches were the first for any league members.
+This work toward the masses was the foundation upon which the two meetings Cannon speaks of were held, Cannon, was called into ride the crost of the wave of our correct elementary class struggle work that gave us roots and that enabled several other comrades and myself to speak regularly, often daily to large meetings of unemployed workers or Progressive miners.
+Sannon speaks as though his speeches were the first for any league members.

-Den't misunderstand me.
-I am not speaking personally for the comrades of this area or myself.
-We have no malice or petty reasons to bring out these facts.
-The reason I speak of this is because, 1- as an independent revolutionary marxian organization (the CLA) under our own brandr was carrying on work toward the masses far ahead of what was i done in New York under the stiflying influence of the top committee of Cannon on't Scheetman.
-2.- This independent successful work toward the masses was carried on lang before the steps' toward fusion with Muste were taken.
-3.- This activity was carried on long before Cannon and sh attain beat the members into line and expelled these who would not agree to liquidate into the Social ist Party, 4- This activity of the Chicage, St. Louis, and Illineis camades was a mile-post in ground work to convince muste and his able followers that the CLA was a worthwhile orcanization.
-Muste understied by the Stalinists than the CLA comrales in this grea must have considerable influence.
+Don't misunderstand me.
+I am not spucking pursonally for the comrades of this area or myself.
+We have no malice or petty reasons to bring out those facts.
+The reason I speak of this is because, 1- as an independent revolutionary Marxian organization (the CLA) under our own bannur was carrying on work toward the masses far ahead of what was Cone in New York under the stiflying influence of the top committee of Cannon and Schaotman, 2 .- This independent successful work toward the masses was carried on long before the steps toward fusion with Muste were taken.
+3 .- This activity was carried on long before Cannon and Shichtman beat the members into line and expelled those who would not agree to liquidate into the Socialist Party.
+4- This activity of the Chicago, St. Louis, and Illinois comrades was a mile-post in ground work to convince muste and his able followers that the CLA was & worthwhile organization.
+Muste understood that if Cannon could speak on a May Day Licensy Conference controlled by the Stalinists than the CLA comra es in this grea must have considerable influ enco.
+3.9. m.

 There is a fifth reason.
-You will notice if you recheck Cannon's "History " that he has arganized his sequence and structure in such a fashion that we were all isolated and sectorian until the Minneapolic strike, and at this time onward Ochler's usefulness was nil, and at this time we were taking steps to negotiate with Muste and.
+You will notice if you recheck Cannon's Mistory " that he has arganized his sequence and structure in such a fashion that we were all isolated and sectarian until the Minneapolic strike, and at this time onward Ochler's usefulness was nil, and at this time we were taking steps to negotiate with Muste and.
 Trotsky put forth his French Turn liquidation plank.
-In other words, Cannon would have us believe with the elimination of the Basky, Stamm, Ochler faction, with Mergers and liquidation into the SP et al-from then on we turned toward the masses.
-This chronology of events given by Cannon is false, Other examples can be given from other cities, where for comrades had also the ken a goodly turn toward the masses.
-This was well underway in the same derind I have been discussing.
-This work was accomplished over the heads of the top committee.
+In other words, Cannon would have us believe with the elimination of the Basky, Stamm, Ochler faction, with morigins and liquidation into the SP et al--from then on we turned toward examples can be given from other cities, where for complete had also taken a goodly turn toward the masses.
+This was well underway in the same period I have been discussing.
+This work was accomplished over the heads of the top sommittee.